 This technique helps teams balance the need for speed with value, ensuring they deliver the most important features quickly.
 Using WSJF, teams can optimize workflow, reduce waste, and increase customer satisfaction.

-WSJF is a simple yet powerful tool that can help Agile teams decide which tasks to prioritize.
-By using WSJF, teams can ensure that they are constantly working on the most valuable tasks, delivering maximum value to the customer efficiently.
+WSJF in agile is a simple yet powerful tool that can help teams decide which tasks to prioritize.
+By using WSJF, teams can ensure they are constantly working on the most valuable tasks, delivering maximum value to the customer efficiently.

 Principles Behind WSJF in Agile